LogtalkDotOrg/logtalk3/manuals/sources/userman/nomenclature.rst

    Logtalk being a *declarative* language, objects encapsulate a set of predicates instead of encapsulating *state*.
 But different objects may provide different definitions of the same predicates.
-Mutable internal state as in Smalltalk can be approximated by using dynamic predicates.
+Mutable internal state as in Smalltalk can be emulated by using dynamic predicates.

 **message**
    Similar to Smalltalk, a *message* is a request for an operation, which is